ElJayRight/old-notes/02 - Hack The Box/Cascade/Cascade Report.md

 	* Risk Rating
 * **Appendix: Vulnerability Detail and Mitigation**
 	* Unauthenticated LDAP enumeration
-	* Password attributes field in LDAP
+	* Password attributes field in AD Object
 	* User Access control
 	* Weak/Static Key Encryption
 	* Password Reuse

 # Executive Summary
 Company A conducted an Internal security assessment on Company B. This revealed several security vulnerabilities which allowed Company B to have complete control over the internal system.
-This can result in leaked internal documents and changing the details of employee payments.
+This can result in leaked internal documents and changed payroll information.
 Attached below is the attack path and vulnerability disclosure and mitigation strategies.

-### Summary of results
+## Summary of results
 Initial recon showed unauthenticated LDAP access which gave us a valid set of user credentials.
 The credentials were then used to log into SMB and an encrypted password.
 The encryption uses a static key which is publicly known which allows the password to be decrypted.
 This allowed lateral movement to a different user account that can login to the domain controller via windows remoting.

 Enumeration of the SMB shares with the new account revealed a .NET executable that was reverse engineered to show valid credentials for a service account.
 This service account has administrator privileges and can read deleted files via the AD recycling bin group.
 After enumerating the deleted files, one file contained credentials for the tempadmin account.
 This account also has the default admin password (leaked via an internal company email on the share drive).
 This new password allows privilege escalation to the administrator account, which is a domain admin.